Updated May 30, 2023

-In HR management you are in charge of everything that makes human resources (the people employed in an organization) as productive as possible.
-It means ensuring that everything runs smoothly so that both employees and the employer are motivated and satisfied.
+In HR management, you are in charge of everything that makes human resources (the people employed in an organization) as productive as possible.
+It means ensuring that everything runs smoothly and that employees and employers are motivated and satisfied.

-HR management strategy calls for a combination of assertiveness, emotional intelligence and being business savvy.
-HR management strategy has to balance company goals and its bottom line with the well-being of the employees.
-It means that in HR management strategy you have to deal with different types of people in an organization, besides having a solid working knowledge of the business end of things.
+HR management strategy calls for assertiveness, emotional intelligence, and business savvy.
+The HR management strategy has to balance company goals and its bottom line with the well-being of the employees.
+It means that in HR management strategy, you have to deal with different types of people in an organization besides having a solid working knowledge of the business.

 For this role, the HR management personnel should have a solid understanding of the company.
 What are the goals?
 How are they evolving/changing?
 You also have to identify the contractor or employee who will guide the company where it needs to go.

 This position requires explaining the working conditions and business policies to prospective employees.
-Thus, it’s important that HR management personnel dealing with recruiting and staffing have proper knowledge of relevant labor and employment laws.
+Thus, HR management personnel dealing with recruiting and staffing must know relevant labor and employment laws properly.

-Possible tasks: Common tasks in this role is likely to include attending job fairs, creating hiring plans, reviewing resumes, conducting interviews, carrying out background checks, making job offers, contacting references, and negotiating salaries and similar things.
+Possible tasks: Common tasks in this role is likely to include attending job fairs, creating hiring plans, reviewing resumes, conducting interviews, carrying out background checks, making job offers, contacting references, negotiating salaries, and similar things.

-The HR manager must believe that recruiting the correct talent is important.
-Even if there are no tools at your disposal, you can still head the game.
+The HR manager must believe that recruiting the right talent is essential.
+Even if no tools are available, you can still head the game.
 Before Microsoft Excel arrived, people still had successful business models.
-The only difference is that it can be done a lot faster these days.
-Go-getters, who are result driven people, can reach the summit even with basic tools.
-Only the passion needs to be in place.
+The only difference is that it can be done much faster nowadays.
+Go-getters, who are result-driven people, can reach the summit even with essential tools.
+Only passion needs to be in place.

 Instill a mindset among your staff that everybody is a recruiter.
 Remember that hiring great talent is a strategic business objective and a core competency.
 Align the company in achieving its hiring strategy.